ryanpag3/discord-tally-bot/README.md

 # [TallyBot](https://discordbots.org/bot/494241511714586634)
 **Tally Bot** lets you keep track of stuff.
-Count points for teams, burps in chat, etc. You can also use Tally Bot to track time using timers.
-See how long it took Billy to make that taco rungit a.
+Count points for teams, burps in chat, etc.

+Track the length of time using timers and see how long it took Billy to make that taco run.

 Tallies and timers are kept track of using a name which you specify when you create it, as well as an optional description.

+Have fun!
+Don't forget to provide feedback using GitHub issues.

 # Commands
 Cases where `[]` is shown should be replaced in its entirety with the value it represents. (i.e `!tb add my-tally` or `!tb rm my-tally`)